 - Contact both state and federal legislators on emerging issues and encourage other bank personnel to do the same.

 - Be the liaison within the bank for communication of WBA advocacy actions and initiatives to bank officers and board.
 Any other duties as assigned by the bank president/CEO.

 Okay, I’m interested.
 How do I sign up?

-Have your President/CEO fill out the form on the left of this page to designate you as your bank's Advocacy Officer.
+Have your president/CEO fill out the form below to designate you as your bank’s Advocacy Officer.
 Thank you for volunteering, and welcome aboard!